 - Modify the sauce (or fruit) if you are on a specific diet.
 Practically any reputable diet includes vegetables as a compliant food.
 Some diets (like keto) exclude fruit.
 Where most kebab dishes might have a problem would be in the marinating sauce.
 The recipe below is oil, lemon, herbs and spice.
 If you are following a recipe with a different marinade, watch out for the sugar.

-My Favorite Vegetables that Work with Skewers
+Vegetables that Work Well on Skewers

 Here are a few options that I gravitate toward when thinking of what to pair with the proteins on the kebabs: